Literature: Sinbad the Sailor

 - Aesop Amnesia: Whenever Sinbad gets in a really bad spot on one of his journeys he regrets leaving home and wishes he hadn't taken a risky sea voyage.
 After he finally does get home, he gets bored and winds up going to sea again.

-- Disproportionate Reward: Perhaps filtered by Values Dissonance, but the rich kings and caliphs in Sinbad's tale do seem to enjoy lavishing him with presents and riches.
+- Disproportionate Reward: Perhaps filtered by Values Dissonance, but the rich kings and caliphs in Sinbad's tale do seem to enjoy lavishing him with presents and riches just for being an interesting guy.
+They may be flaunting their wealth to a foreigner there, of course.

 - Dwindling Party: Sinbad tends to be the lone survivor of a lot of his tales.